Bank monitoring incentives under moral hazard and adverse selection: Credible set

-This quantity is obviously increasing in $\theta$, so that \eqref{always shirking} attains its minimum value under any contract with $\theta\equiv0$, which is equal to $ c(j,1):=B j/(r+\widehat\lambda_j^{SH}). $ The following proposition provides the value of \eqref{always shirking} when the pool is liquidated exactly after a certain number of defaults $m$.
+This quantity is obviously non--decreasing in $\theta$, so that \eqref{always shirking} attains its minimum value under any contract with $\theta\equiv0$, which is equal to $ c(j,1):=B j/\big(r+\widehat\lambda_j^{\rm SH}\big). $ The following proposition provides the value of \eqref{always shirking} when the pool is liquidated exactly after a fixed number of defaults $m$.